Writing Courses

 I have over 15 years of experience teaching creative writing—from the Tin House Summer Workshop to the Sarah Lawrence MFA Program to self-designed online workshops.
 In addition to my annual novel generator, I teach classes on sex writing, radical honesty, magazine pitching, and more.
 I’d love to see you in class!

-Forthcoming Courses
+Future Courses

 What makes a novel impossible to put down?
 How does a novelist create momentum from the opening page?
 In this craft lecture, students will study opening passages from authors like Raven Leilani, Sarah Thankam Mathews, James Baldwin, Imogen Binnie, and others to learn how novel beginnings convey the arc of the book to follow.